vijayetar/dsa/dsa/data_structures/linked_list/README.md

      - [ ] .append(value) which adds a new node with the given value to the end of the list
      - [ ] .insertBefore(value, newVal) which add a new node with the given newValue immediately before the first value node
      - [ ] .insertAfter(value, newVal) which add a new node with the given newValue immediately after the first value node
 - [x] Top-level README “Table of Contents” is updated
 - [ ] Unit tests written and passing
      - [ ] “Happy Path” - Expected outcome
+     - [ ] Expected failure
+     - [ ] Edge Case (if applicable/obvious)
+ - [x] README for this challenge is complete
+     - [x] Summary, Description, Approach & Efficiency, Solution
+     - [x] Link to code
+     - [x] Picture of whiteboard

+# Challenge for class 7
+Write a method for the Linked List class which takes a number, k, as a parameter.
+Return the node’s value that is k from the end of the linked list.
+You have access to the Node class and all the properties on the Linked List class as well as the methods created in previous challenges.

+## Approach and Efficiency

+## Solution

+## Checklist

+- [ ] Feature Tasks
+     - [ ]
+     - [ ]
+- [x] Top-level README “Table of Contents” is updated
+- [ ] Unit tests written and passing
+     - [ ] “Happy Path” - Expected outcome